Peetzie/land-use-classification-mlops/reports/README.md

 >
 > Answer:

-Fabian has used 0 credits for the experiments run
+We initialized the project with Peetz credit from the coupon.
+At final stage 0 credits has been used for computation, as all computations has been able to run for free on the CPU.

 ## Overall discussion of project